-In this foundation course, students will build projects using wood, metal, ceramics and plastics in order to learn about the tools and equipment used to form, cut and assemble each of these materials (the focus is on plastics and wood.
-Students will explore how a raw material is transformed into a consumer product.
+In this foundation course, students will build projects using wood, metal, and plastics in order to learn about the tools and equipment used to form, cut and assemble into products (the focus is on Metal and Wood working).
+Students will explore how to go from designing a product, processing the materials into parts, and create finished products.